hammingweight/qwen3rpi/README.md

 Other "facts" that I learnt are
  * St Petersburg was previously called "Kremlin" and "Königsberg" (no, that's Kaliningrad),
- * Agatha Christie's fictional detective Hercule Poirot was British not Belgian andm
+ * Agatha Christie's fictional detective Hercule Poirot was British not Belgian and,
  * Christie's famous whodunnit "The Murder of Roger Ackroyd" was actually written by Charles Dickens in 1845.

 Clearly, 600 million parameters isn't enough to store much general knowledge.